web3privacy/docs/src/content/docs/core contributors.md

 ## Purpose

-* reward those who contribute on an ongoing basis and whose work has had a considerable impact
+Reward those who contribute on an ongoing basis and whose work has had a considerable impact

 ## Income